Barry J Fenchak – Engineering ’84, MBA ’91

 As a trustee of the university, I will be an engaged and active advocate for all stakeholders.
-Trustees are the only people who are solely responsible for the oversight of PSU’s assets and resources.
+Trustees are the only people who are solely responsible for the oversight of Penn State’s assets and resources.
 We had better know what we are doing.

 Among Penn State’s greatest current challenges are:

 - The highest in-state tuition, by far, of any of the Big Ten’s 13 public universities.

 - The plummeting of Penn State’s academic standing in the Big Ten – from 4th place to 10th place, and still dropping.